Robert-Clark-1990/MS4_RCD/README.md

 ## Project Goals

 **Robert Clark Design** is a full stack website that showcases a portfolio of design and development projects.
-The purpose is to demonstrate the work and skillset of the site user in an inviting and stylish way in order to encourage site visitors to request and purchase an array of available design and development services.
-Once a user has purchased a product, they will be able to log in via the email and password they provided at checkout and view the status of their work.
+The purpose is to demonstrate the work and skillset of the site user in an inviting and stylish way in order to encourage site visitors to request and purchase an array of available products, or purchase a commission package.
+Once a user has purchased a product, they will be able to log in via the email and password and view their order history, or if they purchased a commission package, they will be able to upload images for reference, and view the status of their work.
 The site owner will be able to upload the finished product via the website, which the customer will then be able to either accept or request a round of changes.
 Once the customer has accepted, they will be invited to leave a testimonial which will display on the site.

 ## User Stories